utkarshcmu/grafana.org/content/blog/2017-07-28-timeshift-ep6.md

 			<p>
 				<strong><a href="https://github.com/mtanda">mtanda</a> (Mitsuhiro Tanda)</strong><br/>
 				During the last two weeks, mtanda had five merged pull requests and <a href="https://github.com/grafana/grafana/pulls/mtanda" target="_blank">9 open pull requests</a>.
-				He is almost single-handedly maintaining the Cloudwatch data source as well as contributing lots of improvements to other parts of Grafana.
+				We have him to thank for many of the new improvements to the Cloudwatch data source as well as many contributions to other parts of Grafana.
 Thank you once again!
 			</p>
 		</div>
 	</div>